A blend of cultural and terrestrial beauty that inspires towards greater future paths.

 In addition to your teaching responsibilities, we encourage you to actively participate in community life and engage in additional activities or projects of interest.
 Past projects and activities of volunteers include organizing English/Spanish conversation exchanges, volunteering with community organizations, starting sports teams, and participating in local sports clubs or dance lessons.

 Placements are in the capital city of Quito or in smaller cities at institutions throughout the Andean region.
 During your service, you live with a host family and have access to electricity and running water.
 Most of the placements generally have access to internet, with some families having their own internet or availability of internet cafes in close proximity.
 After the first two months, participants can elect to move into independent housing.

-Your contribution to the Ecuador program of $2,990 goes towards:
+Your contribution to the Ecuador program of $2,990 goes towards the full program of:

 - Up to $2500 via monthly housing stipend by successful completion of program

 - Up to $2500 via monthly living stipend by successful completion of program